HorrorPills/ChatGPT-Gnome-Desktop-Extension/README.md

 To-do & Info:

 - Enable mouse-wheel scrolling (currently only keyboard-arow-scrolling is supported)
-- Clicking within the extension window is buggy
+- Clicking within the extension window is buggy (Using keyboard navigation is recommended).
+This will be fixed.

 How to install: